 I went on a writing retreat at St. Francis of the Woods in Coyle, Oklahoma.

 I left the day after I got back from Megaphone Summit and spent 3 days in the woods.
 It was glorious, and I recommend it to all writers.
-Naturally, I vlogged the experience, and I’m currently making plans to do it again.
+I’m currently making plans to do it again.
 I think all writers should put themselves in a place where they can create on their own terms, and write under ideal conditions, just because those don’t tend to occur often.
 But I’ll have more on the retreat in a post that’s scheduled for Thursday, so stay tuned for that.

 And that, my friends, is how I spent my summer vacation.
 Thanks for sticking with me during my break.

 As for now, I’m officially back at school and teaching my normal 4-class load.
 This semester’s schedule is so much easier than last year, and last year nearly killed me.
-(Here’s a vlog of what a teaching day looked like last year.)
 I’m looking forward to showing up in this space regularly again.